Th3T3chn0G1t/Genstone/README.md

 #### Note
 These options can be overriden with a variable `OVERRIDE_keyname` in the executing environment. e.g. `OVERRIDE_LINKER=lld.ld make`

-Set options for the build process itself (e.g. for cross-compilation) in `build/config.mk`, the file from which these options are sourced can be changed with `OVERRIDE_CONFIG`.
+Set options for the build process itself (e.g. for cross-compilation) in `build/config.mk` amd `build/toolchain.mk`, the file from which these options are sourced can be changed with `OVERRIDE_CONFIG`.
 All variables are commented to explain their purpose and possible values.
-The more commonly used options are toward the top of the file
+The more commonly used options are toward the top of the files

 ### Compilation Options

-#### Note
-Build config helper scripts for some targets are available in `script/target/`.
-These are only available for hosts supporting `sh`

 Setting in-code options can be done via. `-D` flags set via. the config Makefile